music-suite/music-suite/docs/src/User-Guide.md

 times 4 (accentAll g|*2 |> rest |> pseq [d,d]|/2)|/8
 ```

-You can also remove rests explicitly:
+We can also remove rests explicitly:

 TODO explain how this works.